hhat-lang/hhat_lang/README.md

 -------
 Credits
 -------
 Code is being developed by Doomsk_.
-The author thanks Kaonan_, T1t0_, Anneriet_ and Penguim_ for great discussions and help developing the first language concepts.
+The author thanks Kaonan_, T1t0_, Anneriet_, Penguim_ and Lucasczpnk_ for great discussions and help developing the first language concepts.

 ----